isomerpages/imda-pixel/pages/AWS IMDA Joint Innovation Centre.md

 RSVP your attendance to be part of the launch of AWS-IMDA Joint Innovation Centre!
 Be the first to visit the space and witness innovation powered by AWS.
 Learn about the success stories of IMDA and AWS programs for large enterprises, SMEs and startups.
 Listen to success stories and possibilities of corporate innovation from our panelist from IMDA, AWS, CASE, PAND.AI, and PinDrop in our exciting fireside chat.

+**Programme:**

+10.30am - 11.00am: Registration at Level 1

+11.00am - 11.20am: Introduction and launch of the AWS-IMDA Joint Innovation Centre and other collaboration.

+11.20am - 12.00pm:
+Fireside chat featuring AWS, CASE, DataRobot, PAND.AI and PinDrop

+12.00pm - 12.15pm: Q&amp;A open mic for audience

+12.15pm - 1.00pm: Free and easy: Try out the interactive demos by AWS and companies from IMDA and AWS programmes!

+*Lunch will be provided

 <a href="https://form.gov.sg/644b715d664c1b00127030e1" target="_blank" style="background-color: #0A66C2; color: white; text-decoration: none; border-radius: 100px; padding-left: 20px; padding-right: 20px; padding-top:8px; padding-bottom:8px">Register Here</a><br>

 #### Exhibition Showcase